Mahnaz Afkhami: Leadership and political participation

 At 17, Afkhami joined a trade union and successfully challenged a breach of her rights as a worker when an employer laid her off temporarily then rehired her to avoid paying for the vacation she had earned.
-She credits this incident by giving her the belief that organizing could bring about social change.
+She credits this incident for giving her the belief that organizing could bring about social change.

-In 1976, Afkhami was asked to join the cabinet of the Iranian government and became Minister of Women's Affairs.
-The post had not existed in Iran before and the only other person holding such a position was Françoise Giroud in France.
+In 1976, Afkhami was asked to join the Cabinet of Iran and became Minister of Women's Affairs.
+The post had not existed in Iran before, and the only other person holding such a position was Françoise Giroud in France.

 In 2001, Afkhami published Leading to Choices: A Leadership Training Handbook for Women to encourage women to be leaders in their families, communities, and countries.
 It has been translated into 20 languages.
 In 2010, she published Leading to Action: A Political Participation Handbook for Women.
 The manuals have been used for training around the world, reaching thousands.

 Afkhami and her sister Farah Abrahimi were featured in the PBS series Destination America in 2005.
 At the time Afkhami became Minister of Women's Affairs, her sister was a leader in the students' movement demanding the overthrow of the Shah Mohammad Reza Pahlavi.